-Low-Side Reference Selection for Single-Ended Inputs
+Ground Selection for Single-Ended Inputs

-When you use single-ended inputs, you have two ways of connecting the low side of the amplifier: the analog ground (default) and a user-defined common mode.
+When you use single-ended inputs, you have two ways of grounding input signals: the analog ground (default) and the user-common ground.
 The two schemes differ in how the low side of the instrumentation amplifier is connected.
 In the default mode, the low side of the amplifier is connected to analog ground (LL GND).
-In the user-defined common mode, the low side of the amplifier is connected to a pin on the connector for user-defined common mode (U\CM MD).
+In the user-common mode, the low side of the amplifier is connected to a pin on the connector for user-common ground (U_CM MD).

-The user-defined common mode provides a means for eliminating ground loops in the system by connecting the reference ground for inputs to the U\CM MD input pin.
-Since the U\CM MD connection connects to the high input impedance of the instrumentation amplifier, the signal contains no power-supply return current.
+The user-common mode provides a means for eliminating ground loops in the system by connecting the reference ground for inputs to the U_CM MD input pin.
+Since the U_CM MD pin connects to the high input impedance of the instrumentation amplifier, the signal contains no power-supply return current.

-The user-defined common mode also provides a means for making single-ended measurements of signals referred to a voltage that is not ground or whose output range does not include ground.
-For example, a common way to perform 4 to 20mA current monitoring is to connect a loop with a 250 $\Omega$ resistor to ground; the resistor yields a 1 to 5V output in this current range.
+The user-common mode also provides a means for making single-ended measurements of signals referred to a voltage that is not ground or whose output range does not include ground.
+For example, a common way to perform 4 to 20mA current monitoring is to connect a loop with a 250Ω resistor to ground; the resistor yields a 1 to 5V output in this current range.
 This method works but uses only 80% of the input range when connected to a 0 to 5V range.
-A better way is to use a 312.5 $\Omega$ resistor and refer all measurements to 1.25V.
+A better way is to use a 312.5Ω resistor and refer all measurements to 1.25V.
 The actual output voltage then ranges from 1.25V to 6.25V; however, since the amplifier low side is connected to 1.25V, the measurement range is now a span of 5V, making the entire input range available and increasing resolution of the measurements by 20%.

-If you use single-ended input configurations, the user-defined common mode is the recommended alternative.
+If you use single-ended input configurations, the user-common mode is the recommended alternative.
 Use the default mode only if you want the convenience of not having to connect a separate wire for low input.